Faith Loves Company

 Sarah is the type of leader who wants everything to go perfectly—and because of that, she’s constantly swooping in to fix things herself.
 She micromanages her team, thinking it’s the best way to keep things afloat.
 But the result is that her team feels smothered and Sarah is so stretched that she can’t focus on the big picture.

-Sarah realises that she’s not actually helping anyone by doing it all herself.
-So, instead of hovering, she starts delegating.
-She sets clear expectations, offers helpful guidance, and (here’s the tough part) trusts her team to deliver.
+Sarah realises that she’s not actually helping anyone by doing it all for them.
+So instead of hovering, she starts delegating.
+She sets clear expectations, offers helpful guidance, and – here’s the tough part – trusts her team to deliver.
 It’s not easy at first, but her team feels more confident and engaged, and Sarah finally has time to focus on what she does best: leading with vision.

 By empowering her team instead of overburdening herself with responsibilities, Sarah creates a more productive and happier workplace.